 Transmission Engineer Jobs in USA with Visa Sponsorship

-Transmission engineers design and optimize electrical power transmission systems, qualifying for H-1B and other work visas as electrical engineering specialists.
+Transmission engineers design and optimize electrical power transmission systems, qualifying for H-1B visa and other work visas as electrical engineering specialists.
 Most positions require a bachelor's degree in electrical engineering, with power systems coursework strongly preferred by USCIS for specialty occupation approval.
 For detailed occupation requirements, see the O*NET profile.

 See All Transmission Engineer Jobs